 - Using a cup or a detachable showerhead rinse the soap off of your cat.
 To prevent any irritation make sure all of the soap is rinsed off (this could take several rinses).

 - Wrap your cat in a clean, dry towel and pat them dry.
-Don't use a hairdryer because it can burn their sensitive skin.
+Don't use a hairdryer because it can burn sensitive skin.

 - Until your cat is completely dry keep them in a warm area.